eea/eea.docker.screenshoteer/README.md

 /API/v1/recreate_cluster?params=params - recreate the puppeteer-cluster, use force=true in order to force recreation

 /API/v1/create_image?params=params - used mainly by retrieve_image_for_url, not for public use

+/API/v1/healthcheck - used mainly by rancher, returns code 200 if everything checks out
 <p>

 <p>